In India, divorces are branded as a “problem”. But, aren’t divorces a solution to the “problem”?

 Mia Khalifa is Okay.
 Divorces are Not

 Within the Indian eco-system, divorce is a social stigma.
-Mrs. Sharma and her kitty group would get awkwardly inquisitive if the neighbor’s kid was going through a divorce.
-Rumors and assumptions would dart like crazy fireworks.
+Mrs. Sharma and her kitty group would get awkwardly inquisitive if the neighbour’s kid was going through a divorce.
+Rumours and assumptions would dart like crazy fireworks.